-Within the consumer market, Bona has recently launched its ‘Inspiration’ campaign.
-Designed to inspire homeowners about the aesthetic and sustainability benefits of renovating rather than replacing a wood floor, the campaign will be based around five new floor styles created by the internationally recognised trend analyst, Cay Bond.
+For floors in homes, Bona recently introduced its ‘Inspiration’ concept.
+Designed to inspire homeowners about the aesthetic and sustainability benefits of renovating rather than replacing a wood floor, the concept is based around five new floor styles created by the internationally recognised trend analyst, Cay Bond.

 Clients can retain their existing floor but still give a room or their whole home a completely new look and feel.
 From a sustainability perspective it makes sense too – the old floor has already been manufactured and transported.
 Many homeowners simply aren’t aware of what can be done with an existing wooden floor and how styles and colours can be totally transformed.
-The online, print and social media campaign, using high quality interior photography, has been devised to show them how renovated wood floors can explode with new beauty and character.
+Supporting marketing materials, including a coffee table quality printed brochure, using high quality interior photography, have been created to show them how renovated wood floors can explode with new beauty and character.